Bambi Woods

 Bambi Woods is an American pornographic film actress and exotic dancer best known for her appearance as the title character in the 1978 film Debbie Does Dallas.

-Her success during the Golden Age of Porn and later disappearance fueled speculation that she had died of a drug overdose in 1986.
+Her success during the golden age of porn and later disappearance from public life led to rumors Woods had died of a drug overdose in 1986, though it was reported in the 2005 documentary "Debbie Does Dallas Uncovered" that the apparent disappearance was a cover story to allow Woods to resume living a private life.